 The power and reach of WordPress is astonishing.
-From its humble beginnings — over sixteen years ago — as just a niche piece of software used by really only bloggers, hobbyists and small websites, it’s since matured into an incredibly versatile content management system used by many of the world’s most popular brands — brands like Unicef, Time, and Etsy.
+From its humble beginnings more than 16 years ago as a niche piece of software used by really only bloggers, hobbyists and small websites, it’s since matured into an incredibly versatile content management system used by many of the world’s most popular brands — brands such as Unicef, Time and Etsy.

-Today, WordPress powers over 35% of the top 10million websites — making it by far and away the most popular website creation tool in existence.
+Today, WordPress powers more than 35% of the top 10 million websites — making it by far and away the most popular website creation tool in existence.

 We’ve scoured the internet looking for some of the biggest, most recognizable brands and companies using WordPress.

 A charity working in 190 countries across the world, Unicef helps provide children in need with basic necessities like sanitation, hygiene and drinking water.